Level II Courses

 - First Segment: Analysis, Songs & Games

 During the first daily segment of this course, you will collect and learn American folk songs, art songs, singing games, and play parties that support the methodology for grades 3 and 4.
 Teachers of older beginners will the learn modification strategies and activities to meet their students’ needs.
 You will analyze, and add to your retrieval systems, songs for these grade levels.
-You will have access to the computer lab and to laptop computers in the classroom, and will have the option of notating the songs for your retrieval system using the Finale music writing program.
+Students will need a personal laptop, and should have basic knowledge Sibelius or Finale in order to notate and transcribe folk songs.

 - Second Segment: Guitar

 During the second daily segment of Materials II, you will learn basic principles of playing and accompanying children's singing on the folk guitar.
-(You must provide your own guitar, strap, and capos.
-An electric tuner is recommended.)
+You must provide your own guitar, strap, and capo.
+An electric tuner is recommended.

 Choral Studies II (KM 956, 2 credits)

-During the Choir segment of Choral Studies, you will engage in choral singing leading to a performance at the concluding concert of the institute.
-Repertoire will include choral masterpieces from all periods, arrangements of folk music of various styles, and recent compositions.
+During the choir segment, you will have an opportunity to perform choral masterpieces from all periods, arrangements of folk music of various styles, and recent compositions.
 Studies will include interpretation, musical style, principles of choral singing, and application of solfa in learning new music.
 The ensemble will perform at the closing concert on the final Friday evening of the program.